-Guadalupe Mountains National Park offers a lot of diversity to explore: a Permian fossil reef that dates back over 250 million years, four of Texas’ tallest mountain peeks, and a combination of deserts, dunes, and canyons.
+Guadalupe Mountains National Park offers a lot of diversity to explore: a Permian fossil reef that dates back over 250 million years, four of Texas’ tallest mountain peaks, and a combination of deserts, dunes, and canyons.

-Hiking is the most popular activity in Guadalupe Mountains; be sure to keep your eyes peeled for wildlife (javalinas! tons of birds!).
+Hiking is the most popular activity in the Guadalupe Mountains; be sure to keep your eyes peeled for wildlife (javelinas! tons of birds!).
 The park also draws lots of visitors each fall for the fantastic leaf colors you can see in the park.
 There are also a number of historic ranches in the park for those more interested in “modern” history (compared with fossils!).

 Detalis of Guadalupe Mountains National Park:

 - Guadalupe Mountains National Park is open year-round.

 - The admission fee is $10 per person to enter the national park.
 (You can also use an America the Beautiful Pass instead.)